Gibson (guitar company): Gibson Mandolin-Guitar Manufacturing

-Orville Gibson patented a single-piece mandolin design in 1898 that was more durable than other mandolins and could be manufactured in volume.
+Gibson patented a single-piece mandolin design in 1898 that he believed provided a unique sound quality.
 Orville Gibson began to sell his instruments in 1894 out of a one-room workshop in Kalamazoo, Michigan.
 In 1902, the Gibson Mandolin-Guitar Mfg.
 Co.
 Ltd. was incorporated to market the instruments.
 Initially, the company produced only Orville Gibson's original designs.
 The company moved into the Gibson, Inc. Factory and Office Building in 1917.
 Orville died in 1918 of endocarditis (inflammation of the inside lining of the heart chambers and valves).